Skip to main content

 ABM Texas (TCC Northeast)Hurst23

-The single largest action involved Texas Children's Hopsital (Texas Medical Center) at its Houston facility, reporting 997 affected workers.
+The most significant filing came from Texas Children's Hopsital (Texas Medical Center) at its Houston facility, reporting 997 affected workers.
 Conn's Appliances (Woodlands Site) followed with 183 workers.

 Trend & Outlook